Gateway Program (Northeast Corridor): Sawtooth Bridges

-At the Sawtooth Bridges at east of the former Manhattan Transfer, the rights-of-way of Amtrak, and PATH, and several NJT lines converge and run parallel to each other.
-While there is no junction with PATH, NJT trains can switch tracks, depending on their terminal of origination or destination, enabling Midtown Direct trains on the Morris and Essex Lines to join or depart the Northeast Corridor.
+At the Sawtooth Bridges east of the former Manhattan Transfer, the rights-of-way of Amtrak, and PATH, and several NJ Transit lines converge and run parallel to each other.
+While there is no junction with PATH, NJ Transit trains can switch tracks, depending on their terminal of origination or destination, enabling Midtown Direct trains on the Morris and Essex Lines to join or depart the Northeast Corridor.
 The single track limited-use Waterfront Connection connects some lines using diesel trains on Hoboken Terminal trips with the NEC to the west.

-Plans call for replacement of the bridges and expansion from two to four tracks, requiring the construction of bridges in the Kearny Meadows at Newark Turnpike and Belleville Turnpike.
+Plans call for replacing the two 1907-era viaducts with three new bridges in the Kearny Meadows at Newark Turnpike and Belleville Turnpike, doubling capacity to four NEC tracks and raising top speeds to 90 mph.
+In June 2026, Amtrak and NJT announced that the project was moving forward with $133 million for "enabling components," and that Amtrak had also applied for $3 billion in additional funding, with a hoped-for completion date of 2035.

 Portal Bridge

 The Portal Bridge is a major pinch point of the Northeast Corridor, as problems closing the bridge cause delays for thousands of rail commuters.